AdobeDocs/experience-platform.en/help/web-sdk/commands/sendevent/xdm.md

 1. Provide the data element containing the desired object in the **[!UICONTROL XDM]** field.
 1. Click **[!UICONTROL Keep Changes]**, then run your publishing workflow.

-## The XDM object using the Web SDK JavaScript library
+## Configure the XDM object using the Web SDK JavaScript library

 Set the `xdm` object when running the `sendEvent` command.
 Make sure that the hierarchy in this object matches the schema for the configured dataset.
 You can include both the `xdm` object and the [`data`](data.md) object in the same `sendEvent` command.